civo/status/content/issues/2024-05-01-nyc1-connection-issues.md

 ---

+2024-05-02 00:45:00 UTC

+we are seeing the count of affected resources decrease but are still working on the wider issue.
+We will next update in half an hour.

+---

 2024-05-02 00:15:00 UTC

 Work is progressing on restoring the remaining workloads that are affected.
 Next update within 30 minutes